 prb = [1 0 0 1 0 1]';

-Generate a binary data sequence containing two preambles and using random bits to represent the data fields.
+Generate a binary data sequence that contains two preambles and uses random bits to represent the data fields.

 pkt = [prb; randi([0 1],10,1); prb; randi([0 1],10,1)];

 Locate the indices of the two preambles.
 The indices correspond to the end of the preambles.
-The detector correctly identified indices 6 and 22 as the end of the two preambles inserted in the sequence.
+The detector correctly identifies indices 6 and 22 as the end of the two preambles inserted in the sequence.
 If the random sequence generated for the data field duplicates the preamble pattern, an additional preamble detection would be reported.
 A longer preamble would reduce the frequency of such false alarms.

 idx = prbdet(pkt)